oracle-livelabs/adb/choose-json-adventure/data-load-rdbms/data_load_rdbms.md

                 "Year": 2003
             }
     ```

     and created a relational table result from it.

     Want more than one row?
-We can alter the SQL to fetch say 10 rows thus bringing back multiple rows in a single table format:
+We can alter the SQL to fetch *n* rows, thus bringing back multiple rows in a single table format:

-    ```
+    ```sql
     select a.name, v.*
     from airportdelays a, json_table (
             a.time, '$'